mahdit83/advancedSmsManager/README.md

             }
         });
 ```
 If you do not want to ask user for send sms after premitted, put ```.needToShowSendSmsDialog(false)``` or else leave it and sms confirem dialog will be displayed.

+**Sim-card carrier name filter**
+You can set carrier name filter that works for SDK>22 with ````.withCarrierNameFilter("MCI")```` If user going to send sms from carrier that not match your filter ( in one or two sim card phones), the call-back :````onCarrierNameNotMatch()```` will be call.

-With new feature you can send Sms from specific carrier and do not show sim-card chosing dialog to user.
+In new version there is a new feature that you can send Sms from specific carrier and do not show sim-card chosing dialog to user.
 Mention that sim chose dialog on two sim phones will always diplayed in pre 1.1.0 versions.
 ````java
 .needSendSmsFromSpecificCarrierWithOutAskingUser("MTN")
 ````
 This will be check phone sim-cards carrier names in lower-case that contains "mtn".
 If one exists then sms will send from that carrier without asking from user.
+If there is no carrier name that matches this filter ````onCarrierNameNotMatch()```` will be call.
+When you use this option no need for using ````.withCarrierNameFilter()```` option.
+But if you use both of them the last used properties will override carrierNameFilter.

+**Custom Layouts**
 You can  pass custom Layoutparameters for **sendSmsDialog**
 ````java
 WindowManager.LayoutParams layoutParams = new WindowManager.LayoutParams();